henne49/dbus-opendtu/README.md

 ## Troubleshooting

-Please open a new issue on github, only here we can work on your problem in a structured way: https://github.com/henne49/dbus-opendtu/issues/new/choose
+Please open a new issue on github, only here we can work on your problem in a structured way: <https://github.com/henne49/dbus-opendtu/issues/new/choose>

 ⚠️ **Change the Logging Parameter under DEFAULT in /data/dbus-opendtu/config.ini to Logging = DEBUG, please revert, once debugging and troubleshooting is complete.
 Rerun the script and share the current.log file**.

-Please provide the config.ini and JSON file and upload to the github issues, you can download the JSON file using your browser or using a commandline like tool like curl.
+Please provide the config.ini and JSON file and upload to the github issues, you can download the JSON file using your browser or using a commandline like tool like curl

 | Type of DTU | URL |
 | ------------- | ------------- |